janfajessen/EspHome-RC-FPV-Car-Robot-Esp8266-pantilt-Servo-motors-Camera-USB-led-L298N---Home-Assistant/Readme.md

      - Create a entities card with input_number.servo_x and input_number.servo_y
      - Create a Camera auto Card

- - IMPORTANT: For using the car, the light.speed_control must be ON and more than 75% "brightness".
+ - IMPORTANT: For using the car, the light.onoff_and_speed_control must be ON and more than 75% "brightness".
 Need more for turn or rotation than forward or backward.

  - Thats It!
 Have a good time!